emqx/emqx-docs/en_US/faq/deployment.md

 ## EMQX failed to start with log message "...{on_load_function_failed,crypto}..."

 For better security, starting from version 4.3, EMQX runs on openssl-1.1.
-This may cause some troulbes for users running EMQX on some old linux distributions,
+This may cause some troubles for users running EMQX on some old Linux distributions,

-For EMQX version earlier to v4.3.10 and EMQX Enterprise version earlier than e4.3.5, you may see the following error messages:
+For EMQX version earlier than v4.3.10 and EMQX Enterprise version earlier than e4.3.5, you may see the following error messages:

 ```bash
 {application_start_failure,kernel,{{shutdown,{failed_to_start_child,kernel_safe_sup,{on_load_function_failed,crypto}}}, ..}